The Importance of IP, Market, Regulatory & Business Information

 Women in innovation and entrepreneurship face different obstacles than their male peers.
 These obstacles account for the disparity of women starting their own companies and making it to the c-suite.
 Yet, while there are less women entrepreneurs, women-led startups yield higher returns on investment and research has shown that incorporating diversity in an entrepreneurial team increases productivity, efficiency and profitability.
 Recognizing women-centric obstacles and addressing those bottlenecks is important to close the gender gap.
 How do we close the gender gap in innovation and entrepreneurship?
 Join us for a facilitated conversation about meaningful strategies to address this problem offered by stakeholders from all components of innovation and entrepreneurship.

-Emily Ekland is the commercialization director at NYSTAR, Empire State Division of Science Technology and Innovation.
+Emily Ekland is the Vice President, Business Development, at NYSTAR.
 At NYSTAR, she runs a program called the Innovation Resource Center.
 The IRC helps entrepreneurs strategically leverage different NYSTAR-funded programs, investigates bottlenecks in the commercialization lifecycle and coordinates programs that alleviate bottlenecks to accelerate innovation and commercialization across New York.
 Emily’s background includes working in a biotech incubator, investigating economic development policy at a government think tank and helping startups navigate early-stage legal issues.
 When she’s not working Emily enjoys cooking, reading and anything outdoors, especially camping in the Adirondacks.